slatedocs/slate/source/index.html.md

 `POST <SynBioHub URL>/submit `

-Create a new collection including the elements within a file or adds to a preexisting collection using the elements within a file.
+Create a new collection including the elements within a file or add to a preexisting collection using the elements within a file.